1 in 10 women have Endometriosis

 Fertility sparing minimally invasive surgical techniques are available to help women find relief from the discomfort of endometriosis and optimize their fertility.

-Medical management include: pain relievers (NSAIDs), hormones (birth control pills, progestin-only medications), GnRH agonist (Lupron) etc. We adopt a multidisciplinary team approach when indicated.
+Medical management include: pain relievers (NSAIDs), hormones (birth control pills, progestin-only medications), GnRH agonist (Lupron) etc. We have a well-established multidisciplinary team for deep infiltrating endometriosis, including colorectal surgery, urology, and thoracic surgery.

 By connecting with USF physicians in an academic medical center, you have access to a level of expertise unmatched in this region.